jsmesami/naovoce/CONTRIBUTING.md

 If you make pull request, please make sure your code style has some _grace_.

-If contributing features that visually affect UI, please minimise styling and leave the work to our graphics design peer.
+If contributing features that visually affect UI, please minimize styling and leave the work to our graphics design peer.

 We adhere to pep8, with some exceptions: line length can be (not too much) longer than 79 chars,